mainio/gha-decidim-module/README.md

   repository, usually using Jest within the Decidim context.
 - `ci_rspec.yml` - Contains the workflow for running `rspec` within the module's repository, using RSpec.
-- `lint.yml` - Lints the code using different linters, such as Rubocop, Stylelint and ESLint.
+- `lint.yml` - Lints the code using different linters, such as Rubocop, ESLint and Stylelint.

 ## Usage